hclent/Trigram-Analysis-for-ChromHMM/README.md

 3promoters.py

-Takes the output of 9CellTypes.py and makes 3grams of the cell types, with counts.
+Takes the output of 9CellTypes.py and makes trigrams of the cell types, with counts.
 For any 3grams that do not exist in the output of 9CellsTypes.py, a datapoint is made with the value “0”.

 Example:
 ‘fd8b7bab9a’ becomes ['fd8', 'd8b', '8b7', 'b7b', '7ba']

-And then the 3grams are counted.
+And then the trigrams are counted.

 Sample of output: 'c3c': 2899, 'c3b': 1, '2a3': 0